jwezorek/graph_ptr/README.md

 The user must declare which types will be managed by these pointers when creating a pool object.
 The pool is parametrized on the types that may have cyclic dependencies on each other that we'd like to manage with smart pointers.

-Then each smart pointer is created explicitly as a directed edge of an object dependency graph: it is either a link between two objects or it is a root link.
+Then each smart pointer is created explicitly as a directed edge of an object dependency graph: it is either a link between two objects or it is a root link, and the user can ask the pool to collect garbage which means deleting any object that cannot be reached from root links.